Seaavsh/Attention-Is-All-You-Need/README.md

 Heatmaps with text annotations mimic Figure 3-5’s clarity, showing how "attention" links to "need" (context resolution).

 ## Your Turn: Join the Carnival!
-Run this, snap your heatmaps, and share on LinkedIn!
-Tweak the code add heads, adjust $$d_{model}$$.
-Share your feedback with me andddddd .... let’s geek out!
+Run this, snap your heatmaps, and share them on LinkedIn!
+Tweak the code, add heads, adjust settings, and share your feedback with me.
+Then, let’s geek out together! 🚀

 Siavash Sharifnezhad